-Dr. Lorena Barboza. dermatologist
+Dr. Lorena Barboza.
+Dermatologist

-Next I am going to explain one of the issues that worries us the most when it comes to exposing our skin to the sun; the appearance of wrinkles and the well-known Photoaging.
+Next I am going to explain one of the issues that worries us most when it comes to exposing our skin to the sun; the appearance of wrinkles and the well-known Photoaging.

 Beneficial and harmful effects of the sun on our skin

-This case has been published by the England Journal of Medicine as an example of the so-called unilateral dermatoheliosis.
+This case has been published by the England Journal of Medicine as an example of so-called unilateral dermatoheliosis.

 6 negative effects on the skin after sun exposure

 - Spots caused by the sun.
 The skin reacts to sun exposure, stimulating the creation of a dark pigment called melanin, which gives rise to natural protection against the sun and what we know as tanned skin.
-But when the creation of melanin is uncontrolled and uneven, different types of spots appear on the skin, including melasma (mask of pregnancy) or guttate hypomelanosis (small white spots scattered on legs and arms).).
+But when the creation of melanin is uncontrolled and uneven, different types of spots appear on the skin, including melasma (mask of pregnancy) or gouty or guttate hypomelanosis (small white spots scattered on the legs and arms).).

 Risk of skin cancer after prolonged exposure to the sun

 In Spain, 4,000 new cases of melanoma are diagnosed each year and the risk of developing skin cancer is 1/1001.
-Our way of life has changed in recent years: longer vacations and sunnier destinations, outdoor activities and artificial tanning. which explains the increase in the number of skin cancers.el.
+Our way of life has changed in recent years: longer vacations in sunnier destinations, outdoor activities and artificial tanning. which explains the increase in the number of skin cancers.el.

 Basal cell carcinoma